Finite abelian group actions on weakly Lefschetz cohomologically symplectic manifolds: Introduction

 \begin{theorem} Let $X$ be a $c$-symplectic manifold of Lefschetz type.
 For any effective action of a torus $T^r$ on $X$ there is a splitting $T^r\simeq T^k\times T^{r-k}$ such that: \begin{enumerate} \item $T^k$ acts on $X$ with finite stabilizers, and there is a ring isomorphism $H^*(X;\QQ)\simeq H^*(X/T^k;\QQ)\otimes H^*(T^k;\QQ)$, \item the action of $T^{r-k}$ on $X$ has nonempty fixed point set. \end{enumerate} \end{theorem}

-The first statement above implies that if a torus $T^k$ acts effectively and with finite stabilizers on a $c$-symplectic manifold $X$ then $\sum_j b_j(X;\QQ)\geq 2^k$.
-This gives an affirmative answer, for such manifolds, to Halperin's toral rank conjecture.
+The first statement above implies that if a torus $T^k$ acts effectively and with finite stabilizers on a $c$-symplectic manifold $X$ of Lefschetz type then $\sum_j b_j(X;\QQ)\geq 2^k$, which gives an affirmative answer, for such manifolds, to Halperin's toral rank conjecture.
+This was also independently proved by C. Allday, see Remark 1.6.6 in \cite{AMMS}.
 Halperin's conjecture had earlier been proved for spaces with the rational cohomology of a compact Kaehler manifold by C. Allday and V. Puppe \cite{AP0}.
 For co-Kaehler manifolds, it has been more recently proved by G. Bazzonni, G. Lupton and J. Oprea \cite{BLO}.
 L. Zoller wrote recently a very informative and up to date survey on Halperin's toral rank conjecture, see \cite{Zoller}.

 Lupton and Oprea prove in \cite{LO} that the isomorphism in the first statement of Theorem \ref{thm:LO} has a geometric origin: $X$ is in fact $T^k$-equivariantly homeomorphic to $Y\times_FT^k$, where $F$ is a finite subgroup of $T^k$, and where $T^k$ acts on the second factor of $Y\times_FT^k$ by translations and trivially on the first factor.
 A similar statement has been proved for holomorphic actions on Kaehler manifolds (which are particular cases of $c$-symplectic manifolds of Lefschetz type) by J. Amor\'os, M. Manjar\'{\i}n and M. Nicolau, see \cite[Corollary 7.12]{AMN}.